phalcon/documentation/docs/support-debug.md

 #15 {main}
 ```

-As demonstrated above, it does not matter that Phalcon is compiled as a PHP extension.
-The exception information contains parameters and method calls that were involved in the call that generated the exception fragment above.
+As demonstrated above, the exception information contains parameters and method calls that were involved in the call that generated the exception fragment above.
 [Exception::getTrace()][exception_gettrace] provides additional information if necessary.

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Support\Debug\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Support\Debug\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Support\Debug\Exception $e)` blocks continue to work unchanged.

 | Class                                             | Parent                            | Thrown when                                                             |
 |---------------------------------------------------|-----------------------------------|-------------------------------------------------------------------------|